Key-Value Engine

 Delete Data

-# Delete a single key
+# Delete a key-value pair

 DELETE user:1